QueasovanAlles/qva-tuner-android/README.md

 This is a sample of an android app using nothing but local assets and so being offline available.
 Those local assets contain the built angular webapp Qva-Tuner.
-Interaction between the webapp, shown in a WebView, and the android app and manifest settings, providing microphone availability, may be the edecutave part of this repo.
+Interaction between the webapp, shown in a WebView, and the android app and manifest settings, providing microphone availability, may be the educative part of this repo.

 ## Credits
 This QvA tuner app relies on open source MIT licensed code [The tuner algorithm]